Mexico: clinic & mobile services bring education and aid

 Although owners care for their dogs and cats, many lack money or transportation to access the resources necessary to treat them.
 Additionally, roaming animals that are either un-owned or abandoned suffer from untreated illnesses and injuries, and are left to scavenge for food and clean water.

-To improve dog and cat care, prevent abandonment, and support humane population control, IFAW is bringing together community stakeholders to address the root causes of animal suffering.
-Together, we are developing community specific strategies that will include education, the provision of veterinary care, research, outreach, and policy to improve the lives of dogs and cats.
+To improve dog and cat care, prevent abandonment, and support humane dog and cat population management, IFAW is bringing together community stakeholders to address the root causes of animal suffering.
+Together, we are in an ongoing development of community specific strategies that include education, provision of veterinary care, research, outreach, and policy to improve the lives of dogs and cats.

-In 2012, IFAW partnered with Coco’s Cat Rescue, the region’s only spay and neuter clinic, which services Playa del Carmen as well as neighboring communities.
+In 2012, IFAW partnered with Coco’s Animal Welfare, which was the region’s only spay and neuter clinic, and was providing services in Playa del Carmen as well as neighboring communities.
 To aid in educational outreach, transportation of animals, emergency assistance, and to support spay/neuter campaigns, a mobile veterinary unit was purchased in early 2013.

-Through ongoing education, outreach, research and veterinary care, IFAW’s work in Cozumel and Playa del Carmen continue to demonstrate successful, modern and humane methods of managing dog and cat populations.
+Through ongoing education, outreach, research and veterinary care, IFAW’s work in Playa del Carmen continue to demonstrate successful, modern and humane methods of managing dog and cat populations.